jesusgraterol/web-utils-kit/README.md

 <details>
   <summary><code>toSlug</code></summary>

-  Capitalizes the first letter of a string and returns the new value.
+  Converts a string value into a slug.
   ```typescript
   import { toSlug } from 'web-utils';